France beats US 3-0 and Morocco gets a win against Argentina in a wild start to Olympic soccer - WTOP News

+“I can’t say anything to the players.
+They were in the right spot,” U.S. coach Marko Mitrovic said.
+“I have that feeling inside that we didn’t deserve to lose this way.”

-They never came closer than Mihailovic’s effort, however, and France made the most of its fortune.
+The United States never came closer than Mihailovic’s effort, and France made the most of its fortune — responding with stunning strikes from Lacazette in the 61st minute and Olise in the 68th.

+“I knew it was going to be tough.
+You guys never give up,” France coach Thierry Henry told American reporters afterward.
+“That fighting spirit is always in you.
+You always believe that you can come back.
+I know that.
+I played in MLS, I coached in MLS, so I know that’s something that you have.”

-Lacazette drove low from around 20 yards past U.S. goalkeeper Patrick Schulte.
+It was two moments of quality that ultimately put France in control, with former Arsenal striker Lacazette driving low from around 20 yards past U.S. goalkeeper Patrick Schulte.

-Bade’s header in the 85th effectively put the game away and saw France move to the top of Group A, ahead of New Zealand, which beat Guinea 2-1.
+Bade’s header effectively put the game away and saw France move to the top of Group A, ahead of New Zealand, which beat Guinea 2-1.

+“There was definitely stuff to make us feel good going into the next two matches,” Mihailovic said.

 Morocco 2, Argentina 1